Coffee in Japan: International connections

 Japanese coffee production is an international affair.
 Coffee beans sold and roasted in Japan are primarily grown in countries such as Brazil, Indonesia and other countries with warm climates.
 Between 1908 and 1924, roughly 35,000 Japanese citizens emigrated to Brazil to work on coffee farms.
 These Japanese Brazilians would then bring coffee back to Japan.
-Japan’s coffee culture has also adopted the language and terminology used in English speaking Western countries such as roast and drop rather than create Japanese terms.
+Japan’s coffee culture has also adopted the language and terminology used in English speaking Western countries such as roast and drip rather than create Japanese terms.

-Coffee brands in Japan are often marked by Western actors such as Brad Pitt and Tom Selleck, further indicating the product's foreign identity.
+Coffee brands in Japan are often marketed by Western actors such as Brad Pitt and Tom Selleck, further indicating the product's foreign identity.

 Economy

 Historically, the economy of coffee shops boomed during the “bubble economy”, in which there was great economic growth, particularly commercially, despite the unstable nature of this expansion.
-Currently, average revenue as of 2019 is 4075994.85 yen, which translates to $37,478 million in USD.
-The major type of coffee that is the most popular is instant coffee, which accrued a revenue of 3016157.88 yen, or 27,733 million in USD in 2019.
+Revenue as of 2019 was around 4 trillion yen, which translates to around US$37 billion.
+The major type of coffee that is the most popular is instant coffee, which accrued a revenue of around 3 trillion yen, or around US$28 billion, in 2019.
 The price of instant coffee per unit has gone up over the past couple of years, but roast coffee per unit has remained relatively stable.
 The large majority of coffee is consumed outside of the home, in bars and restaurants, proportional to in-home consumption.
 The largest company in the retail coffee segment is Nestlé, and the biggest company in the in-home and out-of-home coffee is JAB Holdings, which is Luxembourg-based.
 There has been a steady increase in coffee revenue in Japan over the past decade.
 Globally, they are the third country from the most revenue generated from coffee.